How to Reheat Rice

 What Kind of Rice Can You Reheat?

-You can use these methods to reheat risotto or other dishes made with Arborio rice.
+You can use these methods to reheat leftover risotto or other dishes made with Arborio rice.
 This also goes for other very starchy short-grain rice types, sticky rice, and glutinous rice.
-However, do know that if you do choose to reheat these types of rice, you will get hot rice, but not fluffy separate grains, since they weren’t fluffy or separate to being with.
+However, do know that if you choose to reheat these types of rice, you will get hot rice, but not fluffy, separate grains, since they weren’t fluffy or separate to begin with.

 Glass container of Cilantro Lime Rice.